Ian Jenkins (curator): Elgin Marbles debate

 In 1999, Jenkins was asked to comment over a debate concerning the "damage" done to the Elgin Marbles.
 He was quoted as saying: "The British Museum is not infallible, it is not the Pope.
 Its history has been a series of good intentions marred by the occasional cock-up, and the 1930s cleaning was such a cock-up."
-Jenkins conceded that cleaning conducted in the 1930s by the Museum was a mistake (they used wire wool), but also claimed that the damage was being exaggerated for political reasons.
+Jenkins conceded that cleaning conducted in the 1930s by the Museum was a mistake, but also claimed that the damage was being exaggerated for political reasons.